Geralt58/Notes-App/README.md

 To run the file in your local repository, open the root folder in your terminal and use 'npm install' to install the node modules.
 Then use 'npm run dev-server' to host the dev server and use 'npm run build' to build the production files.

+The link to the website can be found in the repository description.